fredshone/caveat/README.md

 ## Model

-The model and it's parameters are defined in the config `model` group.
-Models are trained until validation stabilises or until some max number of epochs.
+The model and it's parameters are defined in the config `model_params` group.
+See examples in `caveat.configs`.

 Models are defined in `models` and should be accessed via `caveat.models.library`.
 Models and their training should be specified via the config.